holisticon/ranked/README.md

 of events stored in teh event store of the application.
   - The `wall-view` component is displaying the information about played matches.
 It is comparable with the facebook wall displaying news.
   - The `leaderboard-view` component is calculating the best players and displays those.
+- The `frontend` component contains the ReactJS single page application.
+Its build process is based on `npm` and `webpack` and is integrated into the
+Apache Maven component build.
+If you want to skip the frontend build, please use the following command:

+        mvn clean install -P \!frontend

 ### API